glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 #### Null

-Null is a special value that represents the absence of a value.
+Null, also known as **nil**, is a special value that represents the absence of a value.
 It is often used to indicate that a variable or pointer does not currently point to any valid data.

 ### Memory Management